 - Our Survey: The Results – analysis against draft objectives

-We expect a draft Plan will be ready towards the end of 2016.
+We have written a draft Neighbourhood Plan based on the survey results.
 It will go through various stages of public consultation and independent examination.
-There will be a parish referendum in 2017.
+There will be a parish referendum on the final Plan.
 The Neighbourhood Plan must be approved by public vote before it can come into effect.

 Why this matters